IvanLaptiev/final_project_DAcourse_airbnb/README.md

-# Hello and welcome to my final project for the Data Analyst Course at Hebrew University Business School!
+# Hello and welcome to my final project for the Data Analyst Course at the Hebrew University Business School!

 ## Table of Contents
 - [Project Overview](#project-overview)